Dcress1156/termfetch/README.md

 Will require fetchutils (https://github.com/kiedtl/fetchutils).
 I included an install script that will also download the dependency for you, if you prefer.

+## Install
+clone the repo and make the install executable

+cd termfetch

+chmod +x install.sh

+./install.sh

+from there it will install everything for you and you can just run the termfetch command to get your minimal fetching needs met.

 ## Images
 With lolcat